osg-htc/operations/docs/services/sending-announcements.md

     If the contacts include email addresses, this is working properly.
     If you type your password incorrectly, the authentication will silently fail and you won't get email addresses

+6. Test this setup by sending a message to yourself only.
+    Bonus points for using an email address that goes to a site with aggressive SPAM filtering.

 Sending the announcement
 ------------------------